cloudfoundry-attic/cf-abacus/lib/metering/db/README.md

-metering-db
+abacus-metering-db
 ===

-Naming and partitioning scheme for the metering dbs.
+Naming and partitioning scheme for the usage metering DBs.

-Usage
----

-TODO document usage